 Students pursuing the Cytotechnology degree program will take the necessary science electives and engage in an undergraduate research project focusing on molecular biology, immunology, and histology at Daemen College in order to prepare them for coursework at RPCI.

 Cytotechnology is a specialty in the allied health field which involves the evaluation of cellular material from all body sites; recognizing normal and abnormal cytology including, but not limited to, malignant neoplasms, precancerous lesions, infectious agents and inflammatory processes in gynecologic, non-gynecologic and fine needle aspiration specimens.

 The cytotechnologist must possess the technical skills for a wide variety of cytologic laboratory specimen preparations including a basic knowledge of contemporary procedures and technologies applicable to the practice of cytology, which includes but is not limited to human papillomavirus (HPV) testing, fluorescence-in-situ hybridization (FISH), immunohistochemistry and cell search assays.
 In addition, continuing demand for support for various technological advances in the field of pathology requires continuing education and assessment of the Cytotechnology professional.

-- The Roswell Park Cancer Institute and Daemen College Master’s in Cytotechnology Program will graduate cytotechnology practitioners who are professionally competent and in whom high ethical standards and high qhigh-qualitying on novel technologies in the profession have been instilled, with appropriate emphasis on the workforce needs of New York State.
+- The Roswell Park Cancer Institute and Daemen College Master’s in Cytotechnology Program will graduate cytotechnology practitioners who are professionally competent and in whom high ethical standards and novel technologies in the profession have been instilled with appropriate emphasis on the workforce needs of New York State.

 - Prepare competent entry-level cytotechnologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.